-Sparked from a program title she saw historic Savanah, GA. our Executive Director Vickie Chambers tweaked the model and went looking for partners to create a pennies program here in Coupeville.
+In 2015, sparked by a program she saw and adored in historic Savanah, Georgia, our Executive Director Vickie Chambers tweaked that pennies model and went looking for partners to here in Coupeville.
 Penn Cove Sailing and the Coupeville Chamber of Commerce joined in and P4P – Pennies for Preservation Coupeville was born!
 P4P raises donated dollars for important preservation, restoration and beautification projects in historic Coupeville.

-The beautiful “Mini Me” Wharf (built by generous volunteers) stands at the Wharf’s land’s end entrance to provide an extra boost to our Wharf donations.
+Our beautiful “Mini Me Wharf” (built by fun and generous volunteers) stands at the Wharf’s land’s end to provide an extra boost to our Wharf donations.
 It is checked daily for donations from wonderful residents and many visitors.
 We even get some Canadian in the box and gladly convert it for good works.

-The Wharf needs in excess of $500,000.00 in piling and engineering repair.
+The Wharf needs in excess of 750,000.00 dollars in piling and engineering repair.
 State generated port budget won’t suffice.
 You can help offset by donating to Pennies for Preservation Coupeville.

 Coupeville, located on the south shore of Penn’s Cove, is the oldest town on Whidbey Island and second oldest town in the state of Washington.
 It was founded by Thomas Coupe (1818-1875) captain of the bark Success, who arrived in Puget Sound in 1852 and filed a 320-acre donation land claim on the site.
 Captain Coupe is the only man known to have sailed a square-rigged sailing ship through treacherous Deception Pass.